Enzo Larrosa

-Enzo Miguel Larrosa Martínez (born 21 April 2001) is a Uruguayan professional footballer who plays as a forward for Argentine Primera División club Godoy Cruz.
+Enzo Miguel Larrosa Martínez (born 21 April 2001) is a Uruguayan professional footballer who plays as a forward for Cerro, on loan from Boston River.

-Career
+Club career

 Larrosa is a youth academy graduate of Boston River.
 He made his professional debut for the club on 11 November 2020 in a goalless draw against Danubio.

+International career

-Larrosa is a Uruguayan youth international.
-He is currently a member of Uruguay under-20 team.
+Larrosa is a former Uruguay youth international.